 Sister Cities Summer High School Exchanges

-There are three amazing opportunities for Howard County high school students to travel abroad next summer and experience the life of a teen in one of Columbia’s three sister cities: Cergy-Pontoise, France; Tres Cantos, Spain or Cap-Haitien, Haiti.
+There are four opportunities for Columbia/Howard County high school students to travel abroad next summer and experience the life of a teen in one of Columbia’s four sister cities: Cergy-Pontoise, France; Tres Cantos, Spain; Cap-Haitien, Haiti and; Tema, Ghana.

 Become a student ambassador by participating in one of Columbia Association’s annual Sister Cities High School Student Exchanges.
 Spend two weeks in July living with a teen your age, then host the same teen here for two weeks.
 Immerse yourself in another culture, living with a family in France or Spain, improve your French or Spanish language skills and have fun while exploring new places and connecting with international students your age!

 Teen participants in the annual Sister Cities High School exchange program spend approximately two weeks of cultural and linguistic immersion during the summer in one of Columbia’s European sister cities: Cergy-Pontoise in France or Tres Cantos in Spain.
 During this time, they are hosted by the family of a French or Spanish student.
 After returning to the United States, students will then host their French/Spanish counterparts for another two weeks.
 Throughout the trip, there are organized group activities for the participants, both abroad and in the U.S.

 Participants in the summer 2019 Exchange will depart with their respective chaperoned groups for France or Spain on Saturday, June 29.
 They will return to the U.S. on Monday, July 15.
 The Spanish and French teens will arrive on July 17 and the program then runs here until July 31, 2019.